 Showcasing the merits of the hillside near Slovakia's capital.

-The Little Carpathians are covered by a dense, mostly deciduous forest, so within the last two months, they completely changed from browns to saturated greens.
+The Little Carpathians are covered by a dense, mostly deciduous forest, so between March and May, they completely changed from browns to saturated greens.

-Thanks to the trees, there isn't an abundance of places offering vistas on the surrounding landscapes.
+Due to the trees, only a few places offer extensive views of the surrounding landscapes.
 Thankfully, the area has more in store.
 As it was settled for millenniums, the forest is full of ruins from different historical periods.

 Then there are the ruins of the St. Catherine of Alexandria's Franciscan Church from the 17th century, and of that anti-aircraft missile base that I mentioned in my previous post.